Markov kernels in Mathlib's probability library: Information theory and divergences

 In the PFR project \cite{Anderson_Formalization_of_the_2023}, we formalized the entropy of a probability measure $\mu$ on a finite set $\mathcal{X}$ as $H(\mu) = - \sum_{x \in \mathcal{X}} \mu(\{x\}) \log \mu(\{x\})$, and the conditional entropy of a kernel $\kappa : \mathcal{X} \rightsquigarrow \mathcal{Y}$ with respect to a probability measure $\mu$ on $\mathcal{X}$ as

 Conditional entropy of random variables in a probability space $(\Omega, P)$ was given a direct definition

-but we also proved that the conditional entropy of $X$ given $Y$ is equal to $H_k\left( P_{X|Y} \mid P_Y \right)$ and derived many properties for the kernel version of entropy, before then specializing to the conditional entropy.
+but we also proved that the conditional entropy of $X$ given $Y$ is equal to $H_k\left( P_{X|Y} \mid P_Y \right)$ (recall that $P_{X|Y}$ is a conditional distribution, see Section~\ref{sub:condDistrib}) and derived many properties for the kernel version of entropy, before then specializing to the conditional entropy.
 For example, the chain rule for kernel entropy can be stated as

 The advantage of using the kernel approach there is mostly in the clarity of the proofs: abstracting away the conditional distribution into a generic kernel streamlines the reasoning.

 The Kullback-Leibler divergence definition now in \mathlib{} was developed in the TestingLowerBounds project \cite{TestingLowerBounds}.
 A highlight of the project is a proof of the data-processing inequality for f-divergences, a class of divergences between probability distributions that includes KL, as well as the chain rule for KL.
 The Kullback-Leibler divergence between two probability measures $\mu, \nu$ on a measurable space $\mathcal{X}$ is defined as